mediamonks/muban/docs/v2/12-guides.md

   content: 'I\'m the body copy for the block.',
 };
 ```

+> If you are planning on using JavaScript for all data files, it is recommended to remove the template file `{name_sc}.yaml` from the page directory: `build-tools/generator-templates/block/` and add a JavaScript variant: `{name_sc}.js`

 ### Using JSON for page files
 Using JSON as the source for your pages is not recommended but if for any reason you would want to do this you can.